langtonhugh/qgis_intro/README.md

-# qgis_intro
- Introduction to QGIS workshop
+This material contains the slides and worksheets for an Introduction to QGIS workshop at the University of Manchester.